6.8mm Remington SPC: Development

 The 6.8mm Remington SPC was designed to perform better in short-barreled CQB rifles after diminished performance from the 5.56 NATO when the M16A4 was changed from the rifle configuration to the current M4 carbine.
 The 6.8 SPC delivers 44% more energy than the 5.56mm NATO (M4 configuration) at 100–300 m.
 The 6.8mm SPC is not the ballistic equal of the 7.62×51mm NATO cartridge, but it has less recoil, has been said to be more controllable in rapid fire, and is lighter, allowing operators to carry more ammunition than would otherwise be possible with the larger caliber round.
 The 6.8 mm generates around 1759 ftlbf of muzzle energy with a 115 gr bullet.
 In comparison, the 5.56×45mm round (which the 6.8 is designed to replace) generates around 1325 ftlbf with a 62 gr bullet, giving the 6.8 mm a terminal ballistic advantage over the 5.56 mm of 434 ftlbf.

-One of the enigmatic features of this cartridge is its being designed for a short-barrel carbine length rifle than the standard rifle length is (usually 16 in).
-The round only gains about 25–35 ft/s for every 25 mm of barrel length past the standard 16 in barrel (all else being equal) up to barrel's length around 22–24 in with no gain or loss in accuracy.
+One of the enigmatic features of this cartridge is its being designed for a shorter-barrel carbine-length rifle than the standard rifle length is (usually 16 in).
+The round only gains about 25–35 ft/s for every 25 mm of barrel length past the standard 16 in barrel (all else being equal) up to barrel lengths around 22–24 in with no gain or loss in accuracy.
 It also does well in rifles with less than 16 in barrels.
 In recent developments (the period 2008–2012) the performance of the 6.8 SPC has been increased by approximately 200 to 300 ft/s by the work of ammunition manufacturer Silver State Armory LLC (SSA) and a few custom rifle builders using and designing the correct chamber and barrel specifications.
 The 6.8mm Remington SPC cartridge weighs, depending on the manufacturer and load, between 16.8 and 17.6 g.
 Also, more recently, LWRC, Magpul and Alliant Techsystems (ATK) introduced a new AR-15 designed for the 6.8 SPC which allows for a proprietary 6.8 Magpul P-mags and an overall cartridge length of 2.32 in.
-The personal defense weapon (PDW) known as the "Six8" is SPC II w 1:10 in twist and is able to use all current 6.8 SPC factory ammunition.
+The personal defense weapon (PDW) known as the "Six8" is an SPC II with 1:10 in twist and is able to use all current 6.8 SPC factory ammunition.